 Mange is caused by mange mites which burrow into the skin.
 It causes a white powder on the skin, often accompanied by fur loss.

-Ringworm and mange often appear together and I always treat for both simultaneously.
+Ringworm and mange are often connected and I always treat for both simultaneously.

 If caught early, the spread of both ringworm and mange can sometimes be stopped.
 If not, it can take many weeks or months of treatments to clear.